 New Era (Neo Charismatic Theory).

-The New era of leadership consists of Transactional, Transformational, and other Theories.
-It started in the 1990s and is continued in the present.
+This theory is commonly known as contemporary leadership theory.
 Today’s researchers believe that one dimension of leadership isn't enough.
 It cannot cover the complexity that arises from many sources of a company.

 The world is constantly evolving.
 It has become more complex and challenging.
 This New Era takes into consideration rapid change, technological innovations, and increased globalization.